P1/2 Snow Day Activities 2017

 There will be a main topic each term which will either be Social Studies or Science based.
 The interdisciplinary topic will provide a basis for other curricular areas to be taught.

-This term our topic is ‘Dinosaurs’.
+This term our topic is ‘Fairy Land' with a focus on Scottish Castles.

 If you are sending any money in with your child can you please ensure it in a sealed envelope/purse that is labelled.